Legal guide for company directors and CEOs in Slovenia

 The liability of directors cannot be excluded on the basis that an act was approved by the supervisory body (if existent).

-The company may only refuse compensation claims, or offset them 3 years after the claims arose, provided that the agreement of the shareholders’ meeting is obtained and provided no written objection is made by a minority holding at least one tenth of the subscribed capital.
+The company may only refuse compensation claims, or offset them 3 years after the claims arose, provided that the consent of the shareholders’ meeting is obtained and provided no written objection is made by a minority shareholders holding at least one tenth of the subscribed capital.

 A single director is liable to the creditors for damage (if their claims were not repaid fully in the insolvency procedure) arising as a consequence of violation of his/her tasks under the rules on financial operations, insolvency proceedings and compulsory dissolution (particularly if certain duties, before or after the insolvency procedure started, were not fulfilled or not fulfilled in due time) only to the amount of twice his/her yearly income (remuneration) in the year of such violation, but not less than EUR 20,000 (small company), EUR 50,000 (medium-sized company) or EUR 150,000 (large company).
 The liability is unlimited in the case of gross negligence or a wilful breach.